domini7/MugiBot/README.md

-m-play                  | Play music from title or youtube URL (Must be in a voice channel) (No queue system). m-stop                  | Stop current music. m-image (keyword)       | Get a random image based off keyword. m-covid (optional)      | Get coronavirus stats for the world or specific countries. m-define (keyword)      | Define a word using urban dictionary.
+m-play                  | Play music from title or youtube URL (Must be in a voice channel) (No queue system). m-stop                  | Stop current music. m-image (keyword)       | Get a random image based off keyword. m-inspirobot            | Bot sends an inspirational image from inspirobot. m-covid (optional)      | Get coronavirus stats for the world or specific countries. m-define (keyword)      | Define a word using urban dictionary.
 Potentially NSFW and restricted to DM's or #bot-spam. m-flip                  | Flip a coin.